-Southern Sweet Tea (Sugar-Free Keto Sweet Tea) is an easy to make classic iced tea recipe that's ever-so-popular in the South.
-This sweet tea version is sugar-free so not only is it tasty and refreshing - it's guilt-free too!
-Don’t want sugar-free?
-Use regular sugar instead!
+This Southern Sweet Tea Recipe is an easy-to-make classic iced tea recipe that's ever-so-popular in the South.
+You can make this sweet tea with a sugar substitute or regular sugar, so it's not only tasty and refreshing - it's guilt-free too!
+Ready to make it?

 Lately, it feels like we're all a bit crazy, right?
-Maybe we should ALL grab a glass of sweet tea and parade ourselves around on the front porch?
-Let’s give the neighbors something to talk about.
-LOL!
+Let's all grab a glass of sweet tea and parade ourselves around on the front porch.
+That'll give the neighbors something to talk about, right?

 For sweet tea lovers looking for a homemade healthier version that's sugar free - here you go!
 Tasty and guilt-free.
 Gotta love that.
 This recipe has no calories, no fat, no protein, and no net carbs.

-- 1/2 to 1 cup sugar substitute with a 1:1 sugar ratio (or regular sugar)
+- Sugar Substitute - with a 1:1 sugar ratio (or regular sugar)

 How To Make Southern Sweet Tea

-Allow tea to cool the transfer to a pitcher and refrigerate.
+4. Allow the tea to cool then transfer to a glass pitcher and refrigerate.

 - Use any favorite sweetener with a 1:1 sugar ratio.
 If you are not following a sugar-free diet then by all means use regular sugar if you'd like.